-6 Concluding Remarks
+5 Concluding Remarks

-This research is the first attempt to identify the deep-rooted historical factors behind pre-modern economic specialization of labor, as well as its persistent effect on comparative economic development.
-It advances the hypothesis, and establishes empirically that population diversity had a positive effect on the division of labor in pre-modern times, which translated into persistent differences in economic development.
-To empirically test these hypotheses, this research combines geocoded ethnographic, linguistic and genetic data to construct a novel dataset of measures of population diversity, economic specialization and development for pre-modern societies.
+This research is the first attempt to identify the deep-rooted historical factors behind pre-modern economic specialization of labor across ethnic groups.
+It advances and empirically tests the hypothesis that intra-ethnic diversity was conducive to the division of labor in pre-modern times across ethnic groups.
+To empirically test this hypothesis, this research combines geocoded ethnographic, linguistic and genetic data to construct a novel dataset of measures of intra-ethnic diversity and economic specialization for pre-modern societies.
 In particular, for over 1100 ethnicities, the research constructs novel measures of economic specialization, based on the number of economic activities in which specialization existed in the pre-modern era.
-Additionally, it constructs various proxies of historical population diversity based on genetic and linguistic data at the ethnic level.
-This allows the analysis to explore the effects of intra-ethnic diversity (as opposed to country-level inter-ethnic diversity) on economic specialization.
+Additionally, it constructs various proxies of historical intra-ethnic diversity based on genetic and linguistic data at the ethnic level.
+This allows the analysis to explore the potential effects of intra-ethnic diversity (as opposed to country-level inter-ethnic diversity) on economic specialization across ethnic groups.

-The analysis establishes that pre-modern population diversity is a fundamental driver of the division of labor in pre-modern times.
-Moreover, it provides evidence that the positive effect of population diversity on economic specialization is reinforced for populations inhabiting diverse geographical environments.
+The analysis presents supportive empirical evidence consistent for the role of pre-modern intraethnic diversity as a fundamental driver of the division of labor in pre-modern times.
+Moreover, it provides evidence that the positive association between intra-ethnic diversity and economic specialization is reinforced for populations inhabiting diverse geographical environments.
 Using various robustness checks, the analysis suggests that these findings are not confounding the effect of geographical, cultural or institutional factors, nor other historical processes.
-Furthermore, the results establish that the economic effect of population diversity is large and more important than alternative potential drivers of the division of labor.
+Furthermore, the results suggest that the implied economic effect of intra-ethnic diversity is large and more important than alternative potential drivers of the division of labor.